Koszul duality for operadic categories: Modular and odd modular operads

-It features {\em souls\/} of the relevant graphs, i.e.\ graphs obtained by amputating their legs.
-The $E$'s inside the dashed circles indicate the decoration of the fiber represented by the subgraph inside the circle, while the $E$'s outside the circles the decoration of the images.
+The $E$'s inside the dashed circles indicate the decoration of the fiber represented by the subgraph inside the circle, while the $E$'s outside the circles indicate the decoration of the images.
 Thus the object on the left of~\eqref{dnes_jsem_objel_kanal} represents the first summand of~(\ref{Bude_Ovar_dalsich_pet_let prezidentem?}) and the object on the right the second one.
-This description should be compared to the description of free `classical' operads in terms of trees with decorated vertices, cf.~\cite[Section~II.1.9]{markl-shnider-stasheff:book}.
-Here we have graphs instead of trees and `nests' of subgraphs ordered by inclusion in place of vertices. \end{example}
+This description should be compared to the description of free ``classical'' operads in terms of trees with decorated vertices, cf.~\cite[Section~II.1.9]{markl-shnider-stasheff:book}.
+Here we have graphs instead of trees and ``nests'' of subgraphs ordered by inclusion in place of vertices. \end{example}

 \begin{example} Using the same reasoning as in Examples \ref{chteji_po_mne_abych_velel_grantu} and \ref{toho_snehu_je_moc}, we can draw similar pictures describing $\Free^2(E)(X)$ for $X$ a graph with two internal edges and two vertices with genera $g_1$ and $g_2$.
 Their souls are shown in~\eqref{Zeman_nebo_Drahos? nahore}--\eqref{Zeman_nebo_Drahos? dole} below